jcwilk/bueller/README.markdown

 It does the following for you:

- * Regenerate the gemspec to the latest version of your project
  * git pushes to origin/master branch
  * git tags the version and pushes to the origin remote